Advertisement

 URAD DAL or BLACK LENTILS or ULUTHAM PARUPPU

-These are black lentils that have been split and skinned (becoming off-white in color), a popular legume which is widely used all over India for making dal or soups.
-Urad dal, along with rice, is used to make dosas, the crisp pancakes of southern India and also to make pappadums.
-In South India, urad dal is used as a seasoning with mustard seeds and for curries.
+These black lentils are popular in India, used both whole and split.
+The black skin lends strong and earthy flavor to whole lentils, which are used in curries.
+When the lentils are split and skinned (becoming off-white in color), they are used for making dal or soups.
+Urad dal, along with rice, is used to make dosas, the crisp pancakes of southern India, and also to make papadums.
+In the south of India, urad dal is used as a seasoning with mustard seeds and for curries.
+These black lentils should not be confused with black beluga lentils.

 WHOLE GRAIN